wanswings/TextFileXpanderAndroid/README.md

 Easy to paste your fixed phrase to the Clipboard.
 Launch your default application for text/plain when you long tap a file name.
 Magic words provides for cooperation with an external application.
-Share with your Mac, Windows and Android devices.
+Share with your Mac, Windows, iOS and Android devices.

 Requirement
 --------------------